Special Educational Needs

 Looked After Children

-At Windlehurst School, the designated teacher with responsibility for Looked After Children (LAC) is the Headteacher Mr. C Ormiston.
+At Windlehurst School, the designated teacher with responsibility for Looked After Children (LAC) is the SENCo Mr Tim Kellett.
 He works closely with Carers, Social Workers, and the Virtual School to ensure the progress of LAC is monitored regularly and any areas of weakness are addressed through interventions recorded in the Student’s Personal Education Plan (PEP).